joestubbs/coe379L-sp24/docs/unit02/model_quality.rst

 **Example: Predicting a Rare Event**

-Suppose we wanted to build a ML model to predict whether a high school student would go on to win an olympic gold medal.
+Suppose we wanted to build a ML model to predict whether a high school athlete will go on to win an olympic gold medal.
 Since winning a gold medal at the olympics is an extremely rare event, our model would probably score a pretty high accuracy by simply predicting every student to *not* win a medal.
 Even though this would result in a high accuracy, it may not achieve the desired results.